A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error

 \section{Continuous Mean Squared Error (CMSE)}

 We propose a suite of novel continuous error metrics to evaluate the quality of lossy compressed data on unstructured meshes.
-Metrics that are commonly used to measure compression quality, including MSE and its variants such as RMSE, NRMSE, and PSNR, are all pointwise errors on only mesh nodes when applied on unstructured meshes and weigh all mesh nodes equally.
-However, in a continuous domain, every position is associated with a function value, and every mesh node affects interpolated values of all positions in the cells that are incident to the mesh node.
+Metrics commonly used to measure compression quality, including MSE and its variants such as RMSE, NRMSE, and PSNR, are pointwise errors on only mesh nodes when applied on unstructured meshes and weigh all mesh nodes equally.
+However, in a continuous domain, every position is associated with a function value, which shows the continuity of the underlying physical principles and thus needs taking into account~\mbox{\cite{bachthaler2008continuous, duffy2012integrating}}.
+Every mesh node affects interpolated values of all positions in the cells that are incident to the mesh node.
+Different than Salloum et al.~\mbox{\cite{salloum2020comparing}}, which compares the spectral amplitudes of two continuous fields after wavelet transformation, we generalize MSE to fields represented by unstructured meshes.

 Traditional pointwise metrics are suitable for uniformly structured meshes, where the value on a mesh node contributes to a fixed area of the region (\Cref{fig:cmse_illustration} (a)).
 However, in a non-uniform grid or unstructured mesh, the total area of cells incident to a mesh node varies node by node.
-Some regions on the field are sampled sparsely, and thus mesh nodes in those regions are incident with larger cells (\Cref{fig:cmse_illustration} (b)); some nodes are on the boundary of the field and incident to less number of cells (\Cref{fig:cmse_illustration} (c)).
-To consider the error over all positions in a continuous field, we weigh the influence of mesh nodes according to how large the region in which they affect values on points by a new metric, continuous mean squared error (CMSE).
+Some regions on the field are sampled sparsely, and thus mesh nodes in those regions are incident with larger cells (\Cref{fig:cmse_illustration} (b)); some nodes are on the boundary of the field and incident to fewer cells (\Cref{fig:cmse_illustration} (c)).
+To consider the error over all positions in a continuous field, we weigh the influence of mesh nodes according to how large the region in which they affect values on points by continuous mean squared error (CMSE).